-Generally, Within Sum of Squares is used for explaining the homogeneity within a cluster.
+Generally, the Within Sum of Squares is used for explaining the homogeneity within a cluster.
 For defining the number of clusters in a clustering algorithm, WSS is plotted for a range pertaining to a number of clusters.
 The resultant graph is known as the Elbow Curve.

-The Elbow Curve graph contains a point that represents the point post which there aren’t any decrements in the WSS.
+The Elbow Curve graph contains a point that represents the point post in which there aren’t any decrements in the WSS.
 This is known as the bending point and represents K in K–Means.

 Backpropagation refers to a training algorithm used for multilayer neural networks.
 Following the backpropagation algorithm, the error is moved from an end of the network to all weights inside the network.
 Doing so allows for efficient computation of the gradient.